-Relationship between a banker and customer comes into existence when the banker agrees to open an account in the name of customer.
-The relationship between a banker and a customer depends on the activities, products or services provided by bank to its customers or availed by the customer.
+The relationship between a banker and a customer comes into existence when the banker agrees to open an account in the name of the customer.
+The relationship between a banker and a customer depends on the activities, products, or services provided by the bank to its customers or availed by the customer.
 Thus the relationship between a banker and customer is the transaction relationship.
 Bank’s business depends much on the strong bondage with the customer.
-Trust plays an important role in building healthy relationship between a banker and customer.
+Trust plays an important role in building a healthy relationship between a banker and a customer.

-Banking: The Banking Regulations Act 1949, Sec.5 (b) defines the term banking as “Banking means accepting, for the purpose of lending or investment, of deposits of money from the public repayable on demand or otherwise and withdraw by cheque, draft, and order or otherwise."
+The Banking Regulations Act 1949, Sec.5 (b) defines the term banking as “Banking means accepting, for lending or investment, of deposits of money from the public repayable on demand or otherwise and withdraw by cheque, draft, and order or otherwise.”

-Sec.5(c) of BR Act defines "banking company" as a company that transacts the business of banking in India.
-Since a banker or a banking company undertakes banking related activities we can derive the meaning of banker or a banking company from Sec 5(b) as a body corporate that:
+Sec.5(c) of the BR Act defines a “banking company” as a company that transacts the business of banking in India.
+Since a banker or a banking company undertakes banking-related activities we can derive the meaning of banker or a banking company from Sec 5(b) as a body corporate that:

-“Know Your Customer” (KYC) guidelines for opening account and banks have to strictly follow them.
-In addition to the activities mentioned in Sec.5 (b) of B R Act, banks can also carry out activities mentioned in Sec.
+“Know Your Customer” (KYC) guidelines for opening accounts and banks have to strictly follow them.
+In addition to the activities mentioned in Sec.5 (b) of the B R Act, banks can also carry out activities mentioned in Sec.
 6 of the Act.

-DEFINITION OF CUSTOMER: The term Customer has not been defined by any act.
-In simple words a customer is such a person to whom you extend your services in return of consideration.
+The term Customer has not been defined by any act.
+In simple words, a customer is such a person to whom you extend your services in return for consideration.
 A customer is a person who maintains an account with the bank without taking into consideration the duration and frequency of operation of his account.
 To be a customer for any bank the individual should have an account with the bank.
 The individual should deal with the bank in its nature of regular banking business.

-Those who do not maintain any account relationship with the bank but frequently visit branch of a bank for availing banking facilities such as for purchasing a draft, en-cashing a cheque, etc. Technically they are not customers, as they do not maintain any account with the bank branch.
-The term 'customer' is used only with respect to the branch, where the account is maintained.
-He cannot be treated as a ‘customer' for other branches of the same bank.
+Those who do not maintain any account relationship with the bank but frequently visit a branch of a bank to availing banking facilities such as for purchasing a draft, en-cashing a cheque, etc. Technically they are not customers, as they do not maintain an account with the bank branch.
+The term ‘customer’ is used only concerning the branch, where the account is maintained.
+He cannot be treated as a ‘customer’ for other branches of the same bank.
 However with the implementation of’ ‘Core Banking Solution’ the customer is the customer of the bank and not of a particular branch as he can operate his account from any branch of the bank and from anywhere.
-In the event of arising any cause of action, the customer is required to approach the branch with which it had opened account and not with any other branch.
+In the event of arising any cause of action, the customer is required to approach the branch with which it had opened an account and not with any other branch.

 As per ‘Know Your Customer’ guidelines issued by Reserve Bank of India, customer has been defined as: